cissieAB/Flask_Plotly_Dash_Site/README.md

 - `/apps/templates/`: all the static html files defined by `/apps/routes.py` have to be located here.
 These html files are independent of the Dash pages created by pure Python.
   Change them when needed.
-- `/apps/static/`: all the site-related static files, including `.css`, and the images.
+- `/apps/static/`: all the site-related static files, including `styles.css` and the images.
-Note that `.js` files are also supported theoretically, but I have not succeeded.
+Note that `.js` files are also supported though I have not succeeded yet.
 - `/apps/data/`: all the related data for the real-time plots.
 I use different folders for diverse Dash apps.
 - `/apps/dashapp_latency/`: all the files related to the latency Dash app.